Ngilai Community Conservancy in Northern Kenya

 In 2020, we began working with local Samburu community members in Ngilai to help articulate the legacy they want to see for their community and landscape.

-Rangelands and the pastoral lives they support are essential for maintaining ecological stability.
 Pastoralism describes the way of life for the Samburu and other Indigenous peoples of East Africa who graze their livestock (cattle, goats, sheep and camels) over large swaths of semi-arid land.
-Through this movement, pastoralists tend to these collectively managed lands which help sequester carbon and maintain biodiversity.
+Through this movement, pastoralists tend to these collectively managed lands which help sequester carbon and maintain ecological stability.
 This way of life also safeguards wildlife hotspots for migrating herds that have roamed the land for thousands of years—a natural process that supports environmental regeneration.

-However, in recent decades extreme droughts and disrupted rainy seasons caused by climate change have altered traditional ways of pastoral living, resulting in many challenges, including extreme food insecurity.
+However, in recent decades extreme droughts and disrupted rainy seasons have altered traditional ways of pastoral living, resulting in many challenges, including extreme food insecurity.
 Women are doubly impacted because they are often responsible for the well-being of the household, including caring for family members, tending to small-scale agriculture, and maintaining infrastructure.
-To compound matters, women can face significant gender marginalization that impacts their ability to participate in major businesses in the area, such as buying and selling livestock.
+To compound matters, women are not always allowed to participate in major businesses in the area, such as buying and selling livestock.

 Ngilai’s expansive rangelands are critical to the Samburu’s pastoralist way of life, and the forest provides essential ecological services to its residents and tens of thousands more people in the surrounding landscape.